szymon-sawicki/cinema-app/README.md

 ## NEXT TASKS TO DO

 - fix deleting cinema !!
-- implement all missing methods in services and test them
+- write all tests of users service
 - write all javadoc stubs
 - REST API with security
 - postman documentation